-- The meeting agenda will be developed to reflect the purpose and responsibilities of the Minnesota STAC. - Requests for agenda items will be emailed to Minnesota STAC members 30 days in advance of the meeting. - A meeting agenda will be prepared and provided to the committee members at least 7 calendar days prior to a scheduled meeting. - The State Conservationist may amend the agenda at any time without notice.
+- The meeting agenda will be developed to reflect the purpose and responsibilities of the MNSTAC. - MNSTAC members will be e-mailed 30 days in advance of the meeting requesting agenda items. - A meeting agenda will be prepared and provided to the committee members at least 7 calendar days prior to a scheduled meeting. - The State Conservationist may amend the agenda, at any time, without notice.